10 Ways Your Amazon Prime Benefits Got A Little Sweeter This Year

 Check out these latest Amazon Prime Benefits, if you weren’t already in the loop!

 Not too long ago when Amazon announced that they would be raising their annual prime membership fee and not a soul complained or waxed on about canceling their membership.
-It was a stark contrast to when Netflix raised their monthly fee and memberships threatened to leave.
+It was a stark contrast to when Netflix raised their monthly fee and members threatened to leave.
 The difference is, that while Netflix originals are really cool, there are arguably many other streaming services that offer equally compelling original content.

 For Amazon, there is no other player in the game that is an easy one-stop-shop for 95% of my needs.
 So, when the announcement was made, I didn’t bat an eye.
 I felt I was receiving every morsel of value from my membership.
-Just take my wallet Amazon!
+Just take my money Amazon!

 Prime At Whole Foods Market